khangvu0/rock-paper-scissors/README.md

 - Reset Button – Clear all game stats and messages with one click.
 - Accessible Instructions – Game rules and description provided using semantic __details__ elements.
 - Modular Game Logic – Encapsulated game logic inside a single JavaScript object (game) for better structure and readability.
-- Emoji-enhanced UI – Buttons feature emojis to make gameplay more fun and intuitive.

 ## Lessons Learned